 Since a title policy quote in North Dakota includes several fees, there is very little wiggle room for negotiation in its prices.
 Aspects like lawyers’ title fees, cost of title transfer, title search cost, etc., may change based on the process and individual being dealt with.

 Who pays for title insurance in North Dakota is an area where there is scope for negotiation.
-The seller typically pays for the homeowner’s title policy in North Dakota, while the buyer pays for the loan policy.
+The buyer typically pays for the homeowner’s title policy in North Dakota, as well as the loan policy.
 But you may discuss with the seller and offload some of the other buyer title fees onto the seller.

 Alternative to Buying Title Insurance in North Dakota: Warranty of Title

 A warranty of title, also called a North Dakota Warranty Deed, is a legal document where the seller guarantees that they can transfer ownership of the property to the buyer.
 It also states that no one else has any claim to the house.
 Thus, it protects the buyer’s interests, allowing them to sue the seller should any dispute arise in the future.